infobip/jib-layer-with-modification-time-extension-maven/README.md

 timestamps set to `1970-01-01T00:00:01Z`.
 This is caused due to JIB plugin's [reproducibility feature](https://github.com/GoogleContainerTools/jib/blob/master/docs/faq.md#why-is-my-image-created-48-years-ago) and is a good practice for most use cases, but causes problems for our public-facing web services, because it messes up `Last-Modified` headers.
-When hosting resources, Spring MVC can read file modification date (or artifact modification date) and use it to answer to client's `If-Modified-Since` header.
+When hosting resources, Spring MVC can read file modification timestamp and use it to answer to client's `If-Modified-Since` header
+(works with bundled archives as well).
 Without this information, browser caching can work incorrectly or less efficiently.

-While modification date can be set using a plugin property `filesModificationTime`, it has some drawbacks:
+While modification time can be set using a plugin property `filesModificationTime`, it has some drawbacks:
 - it can be set only in `all-or-nothing` principle, forcing you to choose between seamless browser caching support and Docker layer caching.
 Usually we only need one or two files/libraries to have modified time set.
 - it can not be set to take the current time, but rather needs to be passed the time as a property.
 Additionally, it